 - Back-to-Back Badasses: With his brother; in almost every battle prior their split up - whenever you encounter one, the other one will be right there behind him.

 - Big Brother Instinct: He recognizes Yukimura as a greater warrior than himself, but still feels the need to look after him to the best of his ability, musing that it must be the "curse of being a big brother".

-- Bittersweet Ending: The storymodes of Samurai Warriors 4 and Legend of Sanada ends with him surviving, the war ended, and him spending the rest of his days Happily Married with his wife Ina.
-However, most (if not) all of his friends and family are dead, and he has to ensure his own exile so peace remains.
+- Bittersweet Ending: The story modes of 4 and Spirit of Sanada ends with him surviving, the war ended, and him spending the rest of his days Happily Married with his wife Ina.
+However, most, if not all, of his friends and family are dead, and he has to ensure his own exile so peace remains.

 - Blow You Away: Uses wind attacks in his True Musou and Musou Frenzy, even when his weapon isn't aligned with wind.

 - Brains and Brawn: The Brains to Yukimura (and later Ina)'s Brawn.

 - Katanas Are Just Better: His Weapon of Choice appears to based on a nagamaki, but has a retractable blade hidden in the hilt.
 In cutscense, both blades can be seen, but in his normal stance the secondary blade is kept inside the hilt.

 - Children Are Innocent: In Spirit of Sanada, when young Nobuyuki and Yukimura were talking about the death of Yoshinobu Takeda, they mention "He's gone away".
 Subverted, however, because they do understand that Yoshinobu is dead.